mrcodeflex/MediCalc-Pro/README.md

-MediCalc Pro - Upload to GitHub and build in Codemagic.
-Default admin PIN: Medi@1234
+MediCalc Pro - Stable build.
+Upload to GitHub and build on Codemagic.